adamghill/coltrane/docs/source/index.md

 `coltrane` is a content site framework that harnesses the power of Django without the hassle.
 It can be used to generate a static site for easy serving of HTML files or as an opinionated Django package to render markdown.

-## Features
+## ⭐ Features

-- Can either generate static HTML, be used as a standalone Django site, or integrated into an existing Django site
+- Can either generate a static HTML, be used as a standalone Django site, or integrated into an existing Django site
+- Write content in markdown and render it in HTML
-- Can use data from JSON files in templates and content
+- Use data from JSON files in templates and content
+- Live re-rendering of markdown and data when files are saved with the magic of https://github.com/adamchainz/django-browser-reload
-- All the power of Django templates, template tags, and filters
+- All the power of Django templates, template tags, and filters inside markdown files
-- Renders markdown files automatically (for a standalone site)
-- Can include other Django apps
+- Can include other Django apps for additional functionality

-Still a little experimental. ;)
+- Opinionated Django project setup where everything works "out of the box"

 ## Installation